 I am the proud mother of three children who keep me very busy especially motivating and supporting my daughter who is a champion freestyle disco dancer.
 Working within this positive environment is a breath of fresh air; I enjoy hearing patient’s stories and witnessing their journey to wellness.

-My eyes have been opened to the amazing, healing abilities of osteopathy and it is a complete privilege to be treated by and witness the life changing effects of this completely natural drug free therapy.
+It is a complete privilege to witness the life changing effects of this completely natural drug free therapy.